Plink02/PBbot/README.md

   Example:

-  !alert -3.58 into Mr. Sandman - if this alert is send from Plink02's chat the alert will look like **"@Pace Alerts Plink02 is -3.58 into Mr. Sandman twitch.tv/plink02"**
+  !alert -3.58 into Mr. Sandman - if this alert is sent from Plink02's chat the alert will look like **"@Pace Alerts Plink02 is -3.58 into Mr. Sandman twitch.tv/plink02"**

 **Extra Information:**